 15th September 2018

 The competition is part of the Egremont crab fair which traces its history back to the 13th century.
 According to local history, the only years without a fair were during the world wars.
 The gurning competition is a far more recent addition to the line of events and is all about who can pull the most ridiculous face and have the support of the crowd.

 12 Lawn Mower Racing World Championships

 Bucks Green, Sussex

-30th September & 1st October 2017 (heats take place throughout the summer at various locations)
+September 2018 (exact date TBC – heats take place throughout the summer at various locations)

 The idea of lawn mower racing was conceived back in 1973 by an irishman named Jim Gavin.
 He wanted to create a form of motorsport that was accessible to everyone and whilst musing over this with his mates in the pub, he looked out over the village green to where the groundsman was mowing the lawn and the idea was born.
 The event has always attracted celebrity names and Stirling Moss has won both the Lawn Mower Racing Grand Prix and the annual 12-hour race.

 Do you have a favourite weird and wacky event that you’d like to see included?
 Please let me know in the comments below, I’d love to hear about it!